overred/xout/README.md

 [![Go Report][report-img]][report]

 # :pencil: XOut Logger
-> XOut - Simple Logger Made for Usability.
+> XOut - Multi-Target Logger with Individual Customization for Each Target.

+Use colored terminal to log All events.
+Use syslog to log Error events.
+Use database to log Trace&Debug events.
+Use file to log Info events.
+Use **All of It simultaneously** with different formatters and log levels for each!

 ## :star: Features
 - :rainbow: Color output with formatting tags